 Joffrey loves using \n

-Write a program that prints the following to the screen:
+Write a program that prints this to the screen:

 - Did Joffrey agree? - He did.
 He also said "I love using \n".

-Escape Sequence - a special combination of characters in the text.
+An escape sequence is a special combination of characters in text.
+For example,